apache/druid/docs/development/build.md

 ### Building for Development

-If you are building the project only for development, you will not need the Apache release and Apache Rat profile.
+For development, use only the dist profile and skip the Apache release and Apache rat profiles.

 ```bash
 mvn clean install -Pdist -DskipTests